- Exklusive Inhalte

 The European larch plays a central role in the ecosystems of the Alps and other mountain regions.
 As a pioneer plant, it is able to quickly colonize new areas according to disorders such as avalanches or wind throws.
 Your deep root system stabilizes the soil and helps to prevent erosion, which is particularly important in steep, unstable mountain regions.

 The larch also offers living space and food for a variety of animal species.
-Birds such as the pine ply (nucifraga Caryocatactes) use the seeds of the larch, while the tree serves as a nesting place for species such as the Auerhuhn (Tetrao Urogallus).
-Insects such as the larch winder (Zeiraphera Griseana) specialize in the needles and cones of the larch.
+Birds such as the pine ply (Nucifraga caryocatactes) use the seeds of the larch, while the tree serves as a nesting place for species such as the Auerhuhn (Tetrao urogallus).
+Insects such as the larch winder (Zeiraphera griseana) specialize in the needles and cones of the larch.

-In addition, Larix Decidua has an important function in the water balance Alpine ecosystems.
+In addition, Larix decidua has an important function in the water balance Alpine ecosystems.
 Due to the storage and slow release of water into the soil, the larch contributes to stabilizing the local climate and regulating the drain.

 Use and economic importance